Connor Joe Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The Giants have the 14th-ranked team ERA among all league pitching staffs (4.15).
+- The Giants have a 4.15 team ERA that ranks 14th among all league pitching staffs.

-- Giants pitchers combine to rank 15th in baseball in home runs allowed (61 total, 1.2 per game).
+- Giants pitchers combine to give up 63 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

 © 2023 Data Skrive.
 All rights reserved.